This article applies to the following Customer Insights roles: Developer

 Customizing the Visualization

-To customize the table visualization (change colors, hide or show row numbers, change the column headers, etc.), click Edit to display the parameters menu:
+To customize the waterfall visualization (change colors, change the number format, format the X or Y axis, etc.), click Edit to display the parameters menu:

-Each of the tabs on this menu, and each configuration option found on those tabs, is detailed in the next few sections of this documentation.
+Each of the tabs on this menu, and each configuration option found on these tabs, is detailed in the next few sections of this documentation.

 The Series Tab